St. Lucia: Adventures and Relaxation on Coconut Bay

 The falls have starred in several movies such as Romancing the Stone.
 It is no wonder that the gardens have been named as one of the top 25 nature experiences in the Caribbean.

-On the flip side of lush is the burning bubbling sulphur water of Sulphur Springs Park, a drive-in volcano.
-While the last major volcanic eruption on St Lucia occurred about 40,000 years ago, in 1780 the island spit up and continues today to vent sulphur, and the heated pools are above boiling temps.
+On the flip side of lush is the burning bubbling sulfur water of Sulfur Springs Park, a drive-in volcano.
+While the last major volcanic eruption on St Lucia occurred about 40,000 years ago, in 1780 the island spit up and continues today to vent sulfur, and the heated pools are above boiling temps.

 Today the seven-acre depression is called a caldera; the surface crust is soft and over a soft substrate.
 Since a guide fell into the scalding water a few years ago, the observation is from solid overlooks.
 He survived and went on to father several children.